About our FNS51220 Diploma of Insurance Broking

 Who is this course for?

-- Insurance brokers upskilling or updating current credentials
+- Insurance brokers and general insurance advisers upskilling or updating current credentials

 - Industry professionals expanding or transitioning into insurance broking